snap-stanford/snap-python-64/doc/source/reference/basic.rst

         *val* == 0.

-   A single public attribute is offered by the :class:`TInt` class:
+   A single public attribute is offered by the :class:`TInt64` class:

      .. describe:: Val

-        A member of the :class:`TInt` object of type int that gives the value the int holds.
+        A member of the :class:`TInt64` object of type int that gives the value the int holds.

-   A few static public attributes are offered by the :class:`TInt` class:
+   A few static public attributes are offered by the :class:`TInt64` class:

      .. data:: Mn